Wireless

 Places I’m active

-DXing and simplex in general is gonna be kinda hard from my home QTH without some kind of preparation, as my house is in a valley right by a river.
-Soon, I’ll get my General and/or Extra and be able to try out HF phone, though!
+VHF/UHF DXing and simplex in general is kinda hard from my home QTH, as my house is in a valley right by a river.
+Soon, though, I’ll get my General and a proper HF rig, which opens up all sorts of opportunities!

 Clubs